 #8-Make your site easy to navigate

-#9-Write an enticing and accurate headline
+#9-Write an accurate and enticing headlines

 Numbers in a headline improve your click-through rate by 36%.
 The theory behind this is that a matter of managing expectations.
 When people know what they are getting they are more likely to click on your article.
 If you claim to have 10 Fantastic Copywriting Tips and the article delivers 8 lame tips your credibility is instantly reduced and you may never get that visitor back on your site.